wilgardner/pbr-painter-doc/docs/index.md

 ## Documentation Layout

-The panel on the left contains everything you'll need to get started with PBR Painter and to use as a reference while you work.
+The panel at the top of the screen contains everything you'll need to get started with PBR Painter and to use as a reference while you work.

 ## Instructional Videos and Demos